ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/neoplasms/multiple_myeloma_2/cancer_model.rst

 Multiple myeloma (MM) is a clonal plasma cell neoplasm with substantial morbidity and mortality, characterized by end organ damage—renal impairment, hypercalcemia, lytic bony lesions, and anemia.

-According to GBD 2019, there were 27 thousand incident cases (95%UI 23-33), 18 thousand deaths (95%UI 16-21), and 350 thousand (95%UI 326–431) disability adjusted life years (DALYs) due to multiple myeloma in the US in 2019.
+According to GBD 2019, there were 27 thousand incident cases (95% UI 23-33), 18 thousand deaths (95% UI 16-21), and 350 thousand (95% UI 326-431) disability adjusted life years (DALYs) due to multiple myeloma in the US in 2019.

 From 2010 to 2019, MM incident cases increased by 25%, and deaths increased by 27% for both sexes in the US.